jgcfyidev/jgcfyi/content/3-Limits.md

 After decades of debate, the effort to reintroduce wolves into Yellowstone began in 1995.
 This simple step had a cascade effect to the benefit of the entire local ecosystem.
-Wolves began to keep the elk population in check, which in turn allowed vegetation to recover.
+Wolves began to keep the elk population in check, allowing vegetation to recover.
 The recovery of willow stands provided more habitats for beavers, whose dams create habitats for other species.